 The eco-village is set-up in the wilderness of Hotham.
 It’s the perfect location overlooking the mountains and is in a very delicate area.
 Everything is carried in and out by manpower to reduce the impact on the fragile alpine environment.
 Which is amazing when you are sitting around enjoying your fondue and wine.
 Each bottle of wine, each chunk of cheese, every loaf of bread.
 And everything that comes in must come out the same way.
 Including the toilet.

-Don’t Want to Stay the Night?
+Don’t Want to Stay the Night in Snow Glamping Heaven?

 How to get yourself to the Alpine Nature Experience?